Mitochondrial Disorders

 Mitochondriopathie

-Mitochondrial Disorders (Mitochondriopathy) is a collective term for diseases in which the function of the mitochondria is impaired.
+Mitochondrial Disorders (mitochondriopathy) is a collective term for diseases in which the function of the mitochondria is impaired.
 The mitochondria are the energy producers of our cells.
 If they malfunction, a wide range of symptoms arise, such as muscle weakness, exhaustion, coordination problems, neurological abnormalities and organ failure.

 Acquired mitochondriopathies are mitochondrial dysfunctions that can be traced back to increasing damage to the mitochondrial RNA and mitochondria over the course of a lifetime.
 Chronic intoxication can play a decisive role in this.